dmcarrington/nostr-mcp-server/README.md

 ## Features

-This server implements five tools for interacting with the Nostr network:
+This server implements six tools for interacting with the Nostr network:

 1. `getProfile`: Fetches a user's profile information by public key
 2. `getKind1Notes`: Fetches text notes (kind 1) authored by a user
+3. `getLongFormNotes`: Fetches long-form content (kind 30023) authored by a user
-3. `getReceivedZaps`: Fetches zaps received by a user, including detailed payment information
+4. `getReceivedZaps`: Fetches zaps received by a user, including detailed payment information
-4. `getSentZaps`: Fetches zaps sent by a user, including detailed payment information
+5. `getSentZaps`: Fetches zaps sent by a user, including detailed payment information
-5. `getAllZaps`: Fetches both sent and received zaps for a user, clearly labeled with direction and totals
+6. `getAllZaps`: Fetches both sent and received zaps for a user, clearly labeled with direction and totals

 All tools fully support both hex public keys and npub format, with user-friendly display of Nostr identifiers.